 "LANGFORD BUDVILLE, a parish in the hundred of Milverton, county Somerset, 2 miles N.W. of Wellington, its railway station and post town, and 4½ from Wiveliscombe.
 The village, which is small, is situated on the river Sone and near the Western canal.
 The inhabitants are chiefly employed in agriculture.
 The soil consists of sand and clay, resting on a subsoil of sandstone and limestone.
 The living is a perpetual curacy annexed to the vicarage* of Milverton, in the diocese of Bath and Wells.
 The church, dedicated to St. Peter, is an ancient stone structure with a square tower containing five bells.
 It contains a monument to W. Bacon, ancestor of the celebrated sculptor.
 The register dates from 1538.
 There is a National school, in which a Sunday-school is also held.
 Bindon lunatic asylum is partly in this parish and partly in that of Milverton.
 E. A. Sandford, Esq., is lord of the manor."
 From The National Gazetteer of Great Britain and Ireland (1868) Transcribed by Colin Hinson © 2003

+You can see the administrative areas in which Langford Budville has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference ST110220 (Lat/Lon: 50.990436, -3.269499), Langford Budville which are provided by:
+You can see maps centred on OS grid reference ST111230 (Lat/Lon: 50.999065, -3.268433), Langford Budville which are provided by: